 Serious side effects

 Call your doctor right away if you have serious side effects.
-Call 911 if your symptoms feel life-threatening or if you think you’re having a medical emergency.
+Call 911 or your local emergency number if your symptoms feel life threatening or if you think you’re having a medical emergency.
 Serious side effects and their symptoms can include the following:

-• Depression and suicide.
+• Depression and suicidal thoughts or behaviors.
 Symptoms can include:

 • sadness